 Karen graduated from Pima Community College with an Associate’s degree in both Liberal Arts and Social Services, Phi Theta Kappa, and then from the University of Arizona with a Bachelor’s degree in Human Services, Magna Cum Laude.

 Karen is 12 years clean & sober.
-She is a survivor and ready to give back: give back to a community that is usually overlooked, our female Veterans.
+She is a survivor.
+Survivor of domestic violence, and rape, she has experienced homelessness and incarceration and is ready to give back: give back to a community that is usually overlooked, our female Veterans.
 She uses her past experiences to help navigate through the system to provide comfort and aid to these women so that they too can reach their highest potential.